giordanozeke-code/human-framework-v01/SPEC.md

 - **passing** — triggered when the pointer moves over an element
 - **enter** — triggered when the user enters a logical area or panel
 - **run** - global event executed at program start.
+- Note: `run` can only be defined in the `_global` element.It is executed automatically when the program starts, before any element-related events.

 ## SECTION X — Import Rules